 Is colostrum enough for a newborn baby?

 Colostrum is the name for the first breast milk that is present before and straight after the birth, it is low in volume but high in protective factors for the baby.
 Most healthy newborns arrive well nourished and only need small amounts of colostrum until a mother’s milk volume increases (or “comes in”) around the third day after birth.
 These small volumes are the perfect amount for a healthy newborn to practice breastfeeding.
-Although a newborn may sleep a lot and may not need very much milk at a time in the first few days and nights of life, breast milk is quickly digested and babies still need to feed every two to three hours or more often.
+Although a newborn may sleep a lot (particularly in the first 24 hours) and may not need very much milk at a time in the first few days and nights of life, breast milk is quickly digested and babies still need to feed every two to three hours or more often.

 How can I tell if my baby is feeding well?

 Although babies can feed well in light sleep3, just because a sleepy baby is attached to the breast (“latched”) this is not a guarantee that they are drinking well.
 It’s important to be able to distinguish active feeding from flutter sucking and comfort nursing.
 When a baby is feeding actively, even if they look like they are asleep, the baby’s jaw will move as they suck and they will swallow regularly e.g. in a pattern of one or two sucks per swallow for 10-15 minutes or more at a time from one or both breasts.
 The length of time a baby is attached to the breast is not as important as how effectively that baby is feeding.
 Even if a baby is latched on for an hour, if he isn’t feeding actively with plenty of swallows of milk he might not be getting enough milk.
 An IBCLC lactation consultant can help you assess how well your baby is feeding if you’re not sure.